SSrustworthy/DLRML-tracklistings/MouseBits Posts Archive 9901155c0ffe400e8ce668e330c3eee5/Inside Out Emotional Whirlwind e4effd6a2f90480ca953fe37533516b4.md

 <crossfade in at 0:27.040, crossfade out at 0:37.032>
 17. Dream a Little Nightmare - Michael Giacchino - Inside Out OST (loop length 00:01:42.983)
 <crossfade in at 0:00.000, silence from 0:39.008 to 0:41.380 removed, fade out at 1:45.803>

+---

+Update 4/20

+I failed to mention in my earlier post that when pixelated captured a second loop, the TripleDent Gum jingle was audible for a few moments.
+It was only present in the second loop, but not in the same place in the first or third loops in his recording.
+It was inserted during Rainbow Flyer.

+It's supposed to sound like a radio transmission and the loop is uninterrupted when it finishes.
+It's not inserted as a standalone track that changes the loop order.

+Imagine telling people you heard it in line and everyone else tells you it's not in the loop...